I Almost Stopped Having More Kids After I Tried to Potty Train my First

 Using the child-led strategy, parents gradually introduce the child to underwear and encourage them to use the potty as much they feel comfortable.
 The process may take longer, but it gives the child more control and allows them to take potty training at their own pace.

-I wish I had heard of these two comparisons before training my first.
-She refused to potty train and I couldn’t figure out why.
+I wish I had heard of child-led before training my first.
+She refused to potty train under my great bootcamp plan and I couldn’t figure out why.

 Then one day she said, “Mom, I do it myself!” and closed the door behind her in the bathroom.
 She was mad about potty training because I was hovering and she wanted me out of her hair.
 Bootcamp was cramping her style!